 So that’s it, after slicing and coating all that’s left to do is to let it cook in the oven while freeing time for you.

 Preheat the oven to 200°C/180°C fan forced.

 Use a mandolin slicer, slice unpeeled potatoes in 0.5cm slices.
-Combine cream, milk, half the parmesan cheese, half the thyme and Maggi Cheese and Garlic Potato Bake in a large mixing bowl.
-Toss the potato slices into the cream mixture, making sure all the slices get well coated.
+Combine cream, milk, half the parmesan cheese, half the thyme and MAGGI Creamy Cheese and Garlic Potato Bake in a large mixing bowl.
+Toss the potato slices into the cream mixture, making sure all the slices are well coated.

 Grease a medium sized casserole dish with cooking oil spray; arrange handfuls of potatoes into neat, tightly packed stacks to fill casserole dish.
 Reserve the remaining cream mixture.

 Wedge in thinly sliced red onion pieces between the potato layers.
 Pour over the reserved cream mixture.
 Sprinkle with remaining thyme and parmesan.
 Bake for 1 hour covered, remove foil and bake for a further 10-15 minutes or until the sides are bubbling and the tops of the potatoes are crispy and golden brown.
 Serve with your favourite protein and a green salad.